-VMG, NB & PS: Previously, Indian tax avoidance principles were based on judicial principles, which were crystallised on a case-by-case basis.
-The government has tried to rein in tax avoidance and on 1 April 2017 implemented the General Anti-Avoidance Rules to ensure that complex and multi-layered structures cannot be used to obtain illicit tax benefits.
+Previously, Indian tax avoidance principles were based on judicial principles, which were crystalised on a case-by-case basis.
+The government has tried to reign in tax avoidance and on 1 April 2017 implemented the General Anti-avoidance Rules to ensure that complex and multilayered structures cannot be used to obtain illicit tax benefits.

-The rules provide that an arrangement whose main purpose is to obtain a tax benefit and which also satisfies at least one of the four specified tests – (i) arrangement is not at arm’s length, (ii) misuse or abuse of tax laws, (iii) lacks or is deemed to lack commercial substance or (iv) not carried out for bona fide purpose – can be deemed to be ‘impermissible avoidance agreements’.
-Once an arrangement is held to be an impermissible avoidance arrangement, the Indian tax authorities have been given powers to disregard entities in a structure, reallocate income and expenditure between parties to the arrangement, alter the tax residence of such entities and the legal situs of assets involved, treat debt as equity and vice versa, deny double taxation avoidance agreements, benefits, etc.
+The rules provide that an arrangement whose main purpose is to obtain a tax benefit and which also satisfies at least one of the four specified tests (arrangement is not at arm’s lengt; misuse or abuse of tax laws; lacks or is deemed to lack commercial substance; or not carried out for bona fide purpose) can be deemed to be ‘impermissible avoidance agreements’.
+Once an arrangement is held to be an impermissible avoidance arrangement, the Indian tax authorities have been given powers to disregard entities in a structure, reallocate income and expenditure between parties to the arrangement, alter the tax residence of such entities and the legal situs of assets involved, treat debt as equity and vice versa, deny DTAA benefits, among others.

 There are no separate provisions for taxability of carried interest.
 The tax levied depends on how the income is structured.
-However, the POEM guidelines could have an impact on some of the carried interest structures, such as personal holding companies set outside India.
+However, the Place of Effective Management Guidelines could have an impact on some of the carried interest structures, such as personal holding companies set outside India.

 The Inside Track